An extended type system with lambda-typed lambda-expressions: Examples

 In the previous section we have used the application operator in \dcalc\ to model the application of total functions.
 As an example of a partial function consider the predecessor function on natural numbers.
 To introduce this function in~\dcalc, several approaches come to mind: \begin{itemize} \item The predecessor function can be axiomatized as a total function over the type $\nats$.

 The (potential) problem of this approach is the interpretation of $(p\,0)$ which may lead to unintuitive or harmful consequences.
-Furthermore, if additional axioms are to be avoided, the declaration of $p$ must eventually by instantiated by some (total) function which defines a value for $0$. \item The predecessor function can be defined with an additional argument formalizing the condition.
+Furthermore, if additional axioms are to be avoided, the declaration of $p$ must eventually by instantiated by some (total) function which defines a value for $0$. \item The predecessor function can be defined by separately formalizing the condition.

-While mathematically clean, this definition requires to always provide an additional argument $c$ when using the predecessor function. \item As a variant of the previous approach, the additional argument can be hidden into an adapted type of the predecessor function.
+While mathematically clean, this definition requires to always provide an additional argument instantiating $q$ when using the predecessor function. \item As a variant of the previous approach, the additional argument can be hidden into an adapted type of the predecessor function.

-While mathematically clean, this approach requires a more complex handling of the argument $n:\pnats$ when using the predecessor function. \end{itemize} Which of these (or other) approaches is best to use seems to depend on the organization and the goals of the formalization at hand.
+While mathematically clean, this approach requires a more complex handling of the argument $n:\pnats$ when using the predecessor function.
+For example, in $\pnats$ one can define the number {\bf 1} and apply the predecessor as follows:

+\end{itemize} As a consequence $p({\bf 1})\eqv \pleft{\pright{{\bf 1}}}\eqv 0$.
+Which of these (or other) approaches is best to use seems to depend on the organization and the goals of the formalization at hand.